syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### Zooming by setting ZoomFactor and ZoomPosition

-[ZoomFactor](hhttps://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomFactor) defines the percentage of visible range from the total range of axis values.
-[ZoomPosition](https://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomPosition) defines the position for ranges of values that need to be displayed as a result of [ZoomFactor](hhttps://npmci.syncfusion.com/maui/api/development/maui-charts/api/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_ZoomFactor).
+`ZoomFactor` defines the percentage of visible range from the total range of axis values. `ZoomPosition` defines the position for ranges of values that need to be displayed as a result of `ZoomFactor`.

 {% tabs %}